123456789_123456789_123456789_123456789_123456789_

 Schema Conventions

-Active Record uses naming conventions for the columns in database tables, depending on the purpose of these columns.
+Active Record uses conventions for column names in the database tables as well, depending on the purpose of these columns.

 There are also some optional column names that will add additional features to Active Record instances:

-NOTE: While these column names are optional, they are in fact reserved by Active Record.
-Steer clear of reserved keywords unless you want the extra functionality.
+NOTE: While these column names are optional, they are reserved by Active Record.
+Steer clear of reserved keywords when naming your table's columns.
 For example, type is a reserved keyword used to designate a table using Single Table Inheritance (STI).
-If you are not using STI, try an analogous keyword like "context", that may still accurately describe the data you are modeling.
+If you are not using STI, use a different word to accurately describe the data you are modeling.

 Creating Active Record Models